Rules, policies and behavior

 Consequences for excessive tardies

-Students who are absent from more than two classes or Advisory in one school day, regardless of whether the absences are excused or unexcused, may not participate in extracurricular activities (including practices, rehearsals, competitions, and performances) on that day.
+Students who are absent from more than two classes in one school day, regardless of whether the absences are excused or unexcused, may not participate in extracurricular/athletic activities (including practices, games, rehearsals, competitions, and performances) on that day.
 The attendance office will run reports during the last block of each day and notify the appropriate personnel if any student-athletes are ineligible for participation that day, although students are expected to monitor their own eligibility on a day-to-day basis.
-Students with excessive class absences may be asked to suspend participation indefinitely in an extracurricular activity.
+Students with excessive class absences may have their participation in extracurricular/athletic activities suspended indefinitely.

-Participation on Alternatives trips is mandatory.
-With the exception of sickness or a death in the family, all students will be expected to participate in the Alternatives or Music Tour programs, including group meetings, half-day excursions, and the four-day/three-night spring trips.
-Both programs are a fundamental part of the school’s culture, helping each of us develop and refine our global perspective over our time at ASL.
-Additionally, great time and care were taken to place a diverse mix of students on each trip.
-A student who misses the trip upsets this balance and can potentially leave students without a roommate or friend from their grade on their trip.
+Participation in Alternatives and Music Tour is mandatory.
+All students are expected to participate in the Alternatives or Music Tour programs, including group meetings, half-day excursions, and the four-day/three-night spring trips.
+Both programs are a fundamental part of the school’s culture and learning.
+Additionally, great time and care were taken to place a diverse mix of students in each experience.
+A student who misses any portion of the experience upsets this balance and can potentially leave students without a roommate or friend from their grade on their trip.
 Completed Alternatives trips will be recorded on each student’s transcript.

 Assessments & assignments

 Students are encouraged to email teachers and/or look online for assignments when absent from school.
 Students returning after an excused absence will be given sufficient time to complete missed work.
 Typically, the work missed should be made up within an equal number of school days that were missed.
-Students with an excessive amount of make-up work after an absence should talk with their teacher(s) to determine next best steps and/or consult with their advisor for help and an extension on certain assignments when necessary.
+Students with an excessive amount of make-up work after an absence should talk with their teacher(s) to determine next best steps and/or consult with their advisor for help and to determine whether an extension on certain assignments is necessary.
 Advisors and teachers will work together with students to come up with make-up deadlines that are fair and appropriate.
 Students will be required to adhere to these new deadlines as they would an original due date.
 Failure to make up work within the agreed-upon timeline may result in consequences including, but not limited to, reduced or no credit, after-school study hall, and closed campus.

 In the event that a long-term illness causes a student to exceed the maximum number of allowable absences in any given class, the School will work together with the family to determine an appropriate course of action.
-This may include the opportunity to make up enough work to avoid receiving an incomplete in affected courses, or it could result in a student needing to retake a course.
-Please see the Office of Student Advising policies on medical exemptions and waivers.
+This may include the opportunity to make up enough work to avoid receiving an incomplete in affected courses, a leave of absence, or the student retaking a course the following year.
+Please see the Office of Student Advising academic policies on medical exemptions and waivers.

 When a student takes part in an authorized school project or field trip that conflicts with the class schedule, the student must ensure that the teachers of the missed classes are aware in advance of the planned absence.
 Attendance on the field trip or involvement in a school project is dependent on the agreement of the advisor and the teachers that the student can afford to miss class(es) and has the time to make up any work assigned while away.